Random Vector Functional Link Networks for Function Approximation on Manifolds: Results

 \begin{remark} The implication of Theorem~\ref{thm: probabilistic Igelnik-Pao} is that, given a desired accuracy level \(\varepsilon>0\), one can construct a RVFL network \(f_n\) that is \(\varepsilon\)-close to \(f\) with high probability, provided the number of nodes \(n\) in the neural network is sufficiently large.
-In fact, if we assume that the ambient dimension $N$ is fixed here, then $\delta$ and $n$ depend on the accuracy $\varepsilon$ and probability $\eta$ as Using that \(\log(1+x)=x+O(x^2)\) for small values of \(x\), the requirement on the number of nodes behaves like
+In fact, if we assume that the ambient dimension $N$ is fixed here, then $\delta$ and $n$ depend on the accuracy $\varepsilon$ and probability $\eta$ as Using that \(\log(1+x)=x+O(x^2)\) for small values of \(x\), the requirement on the number of nodes behaves like whenever \(\varepsilon\) is sufficiently small.
+Using a simple bound on the covering number, this yields a coarse estimate of \(n\gtrsim \varepsilon^{-1}\log(\eta^{-1}/\varepsilon)\).\end{remark}